skyportal/skyportal/doc/setup.md

 ```
 lsof -i :5000
 ```
 If the command outputs information about a service, it means that port 5000 is already in use.
-In this case, you may need to configure SkyPortal to use a different port.
+In this case, you may need to configure SkyPortal to use a different port using instructions found in the [Port Configuration](#port-configuration) section.

 ## Installation: Debian-based Linux and WSL